xiaoronglv/docs/v19.2/performance-benchmarking.md

 This page provides an overview of CockroachDB's benchmark performance on industry standard benchmarks like TPC-C and Sysbench.

 {{site.data.alerts.callout_success}}
-If you are looking for specific information optimizing SQL performance see this overview [SQL Performance Best Practices](performance-best-practices-overview.md) or see [Performance Tuning](performance-tuning.html).
+If you are looking for specific information on optimizing SQL performance see this overview [SQL Performance Best Practices](performance-best-practices-overview.md) or see [Performance Tuning](performance-tuning.html).
 For guidance on deployment and data location techniques to minimize network latency, see [Topology Patterns](topology-patterns.html).
 {{site.data.alerts.end}}

 CockroachDB provides predictable scale, throughput, latency, and concurrency at all cluster sizes.